speedyfriend433/UniGram/README.md

 - Modern UI/UX:
   Uses SwiftUI to present notifications and detailed posts in a card-based layout with elegant typography, shadows, and dynamic content views.

+- Push Notifications:
+  Receive instant notifications when new announcements are posted, ensuring you never miss important updates.

 ## Requirements